hamidgokce/MY_PROJECTS/aws/hands-on/08_05_2021-Route 53_1/README-r53-1.md

 - Delete Instances.
 - Delete bucket
 - Delete A,CNAME and Alias record If they exist.
-- Check the load balancer again
+- Check the load balancer again...